Updated On: Jan 21, 2025

 Because you get affected by people’s compliments, you also get affected by their negative feedback.

-Have confidence in your driving skills, and do not drive to get appreciated by others.
+Have confidence in your driving skills, and do not drive for the appreciation of others.

-With this balanced approach to your driving skills, you won’t feel anxious if somebody gives you negative feedback about them.
+With this balanced approach to your driving skills, you won’t feel anxious if somebody gives you negative feedback about your driving.

 You Have Safety Concerns Regarding Your Car